 Last week, our team was preparing for our September Delta Dialogues meeting.
 As part of our standard preparation, we went over the room layout and discussed how we wanted to configure it.
 We had arranged in advance for a room that was configurable (movable chairs and tables) and that had a projector and screen.
-The room was rectangular in nature, with the screen on the shorter wall of the room.
+The room was rectangular in nature, with the screen on the shorter wall of the room and it was protect by the soundproof walls in response to neighbors’ complaint about noise.
 The natural thing to do would have been to arrange the chairs in a tall U-shape around the screen.

 Kristin objected.
 A tall U, she argued, was less intimate than a wide U, and it would be harder for participants on the side to see the screen.
 She suggested that we bring a portable screen and from this list of projectors and set up the room so that the screen was along the longer wall.

 Initially, I hedged.
 This would add at least 30 minutes to our setup (which would mean losing 30 minutes of valuable sleep), and it would require us to transport our large, bulky screen two hours to Sacramento in our relatively small car.
 Despite my strong belief in the importance of power of space in group process, I did not want to do this.
 Our meeting was going to be long and complicated as it was, and I didn’t want to make it even more complicated.

 I decided to compromise.
 I proposed that we bring the screen and arrive 30 minutes earlier, but that we make the final decision when we actually saw the room.
 The team agreed.